 Aforementioned, the crop tool is useless when it comes to cropping layers.
 Here’s we’re going to have to use layer masks.

 Step 1: Fire up Photoshop and load up your design.
-I’m going to use a business card design that I made for this article.
+I will use a business card design I made for this article.

 Step 2: Select the layer you want to crop.
-I’m selecting the second layer, where our logo is, and I’ll be trying to crop that.
+I’m selecting the second layer, where our logo is, and I’ll try to crop that.

-Step 3: Select the Rectangular Marquee tool and select the area you’d like to crop from the layer.
+Step 3: Select the Rectangular Marquee tool and select the area you want to crop from the layer.
 You can use any other selection tool that you’d like.

 Step 4: After you’ve made your selection, go to Select > Inverse.
 This will select all pixels that are outside your selection.

 Step 5: To remove the unwanted part, go to Edit and then select Clear.
-This will remove all selected pixels on the layer except the ones we selected in step 2 and give an effect similar to that of cropping.
+This will remove all selected pixels on the layer except the ones we selected in Step 2 and give an effect similar to cropping.

 There you go.
 Now we have a weirdly cropped Candid.Technology logo.